piyp791/BraiNet/README.md

 to install the environment library dependencies.

+**2. Modify the database details.**

+Open the /Resources/FlaskServer/DBHelper.py file and at line

+    cnx = mysql.connector.connect(user='root', password='password',
+                                          host='127.0.0.1',
+                                          database='BrainNet')

+enter the password for the root user for your database set up in step 1 and change the host value accordingly.

 **2. Fire up the server.**

 Run the python server using the command

     FLASK_APP=server.py flask run --host 0.0.0.0

-### 4. Connect the device to the phone.

-1. Start the bluetooth service on the phone.
+### 3. Start the bluetooth service on the phone.

+### 4. Install the android application.

+1. Open the project in Android Studio.
-2. Connect the device to the phone via bluetooth.
+2. Edit the HOST variable to your local machine IP in the file com.neurosky.mindwavemobiledemo.helper.Constants.java.
+3. Run the application.